fisodd/www-fisodd-com/content/post/right-place.rst

 By the time the
-`"dot com bubble" <https://en.wikipedia.org/wiki/Dot-com_bubble>`__ began to heat up, what had been a relatively small group of people was now a multi-billion dollar business, and I was managing a team of engineers working on web-server performance and analysis of new web technologies.
+`"dot com bubble" <https://en.wikipedia.org/wiki/Dot-com_bubble>`__ began to heat up, what had been a relatively small skunkworks was now a multi-billion dollar business, and I was managing a team of engineers working on web-server performance and analysis of new web technologies.
-Our base work was stressing systems and developing tests to highlight how our servers could scale faster than our customer's desired growth plans.
+Our base work was stressing systems and developing tests to highlight how our servers could scale faster than our customer's promised growth plans.
-Our bonus work was projects assigned by the company executives to evaluate a wide variety of web technologies that were being debated in the boardroom, either as potential acquisitions or as expected competition |--| a fascinating stream of wild ideas and even wilder expectations.
+Our bonus work came from projects assigned by the company executives to evaluate a wide variety of web technologies that were being debated in the boardroom, either pitched as potential acquisitions or tracked as expected competition |--| a fascinating stream of wild ideas and even wilder expectations.
 In a period where it seemed like everyone was being rewarded for attempting an even more outlandish claim than the one before,